metal-stack/metal-api/ARCHITECTURE.md

 In order to tackle the main issue regarding the Swagger Client, we decided to introduce another microservice.
 The [netbox-api-proxy](https://git.f-i-ts.de/cloud-native/metal/netbox-api-proxy).

-## On How Netbox is Being Utilized in Metal
+## On How Netbox is Being Utilised in Metal

 The Netbox is a shadow inventory of our datacenter infrastructure and manages the IP addresses that are assigned to metal devices.
 We made the following decisions of what Netbox actually is being used for: